 If you would like the Racer Gonk, Astronaut Gonk or Pilot Gonk crochet patterns, please support us by purchasing the PDF.
 The Biker Gonk is also included in the PDF.

-The complete PDF download Price: £1.50 Get it here.
+The Transport Gonks PDF download price is only £1.50, Get it here.

 Please remember, you will still need the original Santa Gonk crochet pattern to follow these free add-on outfits and accessories.
 You can purchase your copy here, Santa Gonk, or via our Ravelry store.